tModLoader/tModLoader/MigrationGuide_1.4.5.md

 * ⚙️: `(ModProjectile|GlobalProjectile).DrawBehind` has been removed.
 Set `Projectile.drawLayer` instead.
 * ⚙️: `ModProjectile.DrawHeldProjInFrontOfHeldItemAndArms` has been removed.
 Set `Projectile.drawLayer` to `ProjectileDrawLayerID.HeldProjOverHand` instead.
 * ⚙️: `(ModProjectile|GlobalProjectile).PreDraw/PreDrawExtras/PostDraw` now has a `Player` parameter.
 Use this instead of `Main.player[Projectile.owner]` to properly support rendering projectiles to custom `Player` instances, such as Mannequins.
+* ⚙️: `ModPylon.ValidTeleportCheck_AnyDanger` and `GlobalPylon.ValidTeleportCheck_PreAnyDanger` have been removed.
+Pylons no longer check for danger when teleporting.
 * 🤖: `ModTile.AddToArray` is no longer used for `TileID.Sets.RoomNeeds` entries since `TileID.Sets.RoomNeeds` fields have changed to typical ID sets.
 * ⚙️: `NPCSpawnInfo` is no longer used, it has been replaced by `NPC.Spawner` in functionality.
   * 🤖: The following fields changed from `NPCSpawnInfo` to `NPC.Spawner`: `DesertCave` -> `spawnUndergroundDesert`, `Granite` -> `nearGranite`, `Invasion` -> `invaders`, `Lihzahrd` -> `ZoneLihzhardTemple`, `Marble` -> `nearMarble`, `PlayerInTown` -> `spawnFriendly`, `PlayerSafe` -> `noWorms`, `Sky` -> `skyMob`, `SpiderCave` -> `spawnSpider`, `Water` -> `waterTile`